 Teaching + Learning in IADT is supported and developed by the Teaching and Learning Committee.
 This is a representative sub-committee of Academic Council.
 The work of the Committee is determined by its terms of reference.
 The Teaching and Learning Committee draws it members from across the Institute – from the two faculties, the Library, Access and ICT and includes the Registrar and the Staff Training Learning + Development Officer.

 Teaching + Learning in IADT is led by the Head of Department of Entrepreneurship Dr Therese Moylan with the support of the cross-Institute administrator Laura Devlin.
-Elearning is supported by the educational technologist Muiris O’Grady and ICT.
+Elearning is supported by the educational technologists Paul Curran and Ciaran Eaton along with other ICT Staff.
 Staff development for Teaching + Learning is supported by the Staff Training Learning + Development Officer Mary Anne O’Carroll.

 In this section of the IADT website you will find information about: